Are you experiencing anxiety after your car accident?

 While it’s best to get between 7.5-8.5 hours of sleep, it’s not always possible from pain or our thoughts racing.

-Sleep is incredibly important for recovery for your injuries.
+Sleep is incredibly important for recovery from your injuries.

 However, the stress and pain of a car accident can lead to difficulty falling asleep, patterns of disrupted sleep, and even restless sleep.